dwsilk/osgeo-oceania-test-site/src/pages/blog/tag/netlify.md

     has_border: true
     background_color: secondary
 seo:
-  title: Posts in Microgrants
+  title: Posts in microgrants
   description: This is the author archive page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: Posts in Microgrants
+      value: Posts in microgrants
       keyName: property
     - name: 'og:description'
       value: This is the author archive page